spectralcode/OCTproZ/paper/paper.md

+# 5. Plug-in System

+To develop custom plug-ins for OCTproZ and thus extends its functionality, a development kit is provided.
+It consists of a static library and a collection of C++ header files that specify which classes and methods have to be implemented to create custom plug-ins.
+Currently two kinds of plug-ins exist: Acquisition Systems and Extensions.
+For both we made examples including source code publicly available which may be used together with the open source and cross-platform integrated development environment Qt Creator as starting point for custom plug-in development.

+For Acquisition System development the two key methods that need to be implemented are “startAcquisition()” and “stopAcquisition()”.
+In startAcquisition() an acquisition buffer needs to be filled and the corresponding boolean flag needs to be set.
+The processing thread in the main application continuously checks the acquisition buffer flag to transfer the acquired raw data to GPU as soon as the acquisition buffer is filled.
+When the acquisition is stopped, stopAcquisition() is called, where termination commands to stop hardware such as scanners may be implemented.

+Extensions have a wide area of use cases.
+As they are able to receive raw data and processed data via the Qt signals and slots mechanism, they are suitable for custom post-processing routines.
+The exact implementation of an Extension is mainly up to the developer and can also include hardware control.
+Therefore, Extensions are ideal for hardware control algorithms that rely on feedback from live OCT images.
+The best example of this is wavefront sensorless adaptive optics with a wavefront modulator such as a deformable mirror.
+Particular care must be taken if high speed OCT systems are used, as the acquisition speed of OCT data may exceed the processing speed of the custom Extension.
+In this case, a routine within the Extension should be implemented that discards incoming OCT data if previous data is still processed.

 # 6. Conclusion
 In this paper, we introduced OCTproZ, an open source software for live OCT signal processing.
 With the presented plug-in system, it is possible to develop software modules to use OCTproZ with custom OCT systems, thus reducing the OCT system development time significantly.
 OCTproZ is meant to be a collaborative project, where everyone involved in the field of OCT is invited to improve the software and share the changes within the community.